 A work-related injury sometimes can be a bit confusing.
 You get hurt at work, you think it will get better on its own and you wait it out.
-You see no improvement and wonder if you even need to see a Dr. Time Limits in Workers’ Compensation are very important.
+Are you undecided about filing a Workers' Compensation claim?
+You might not have as much time to make up your mind as you think.
+Workers' Compensation statutory limits are something all injured workers need to keep in mind.
+Like any area of the law, Workers' Compensation has statutes of limitation that determine how much time you have to file your claim.
+Time Limits in Workers’ Compensation are very important.

 Reporting an injury to your Employer!